Functions

 }

-// Explicitly specified type parameter `char` to `generic()`.
+// We explicitly specify the type parameter `char` for `generic()`.

 fn main() {